How to Tell if Your Brake Pads Are Worn Out - Real Pro Auto Service

 2. Your car veers to one side

-When your car starts to veer to one side while braking, it’s a clear indication that something’s off with your brake system.
-This behavior can be one of the most noticeable signs of worn out brake pads.
+When your car starts to veer to one side while braking, it’s a clear indication that something’s off with your brake system; this behavior can be one of the most noticeable signs of worn-out brake pads.
 If you find yourself constantly correcting your steering, it’s time to pay attention.
-Worn out brake pads symptoms often manifest as uneven wear on the pads or rotors, causing your vehicle to brake unevenly.
+Symptoms of worn-out brake pads often manifest as uneven wear on the pads or rotors, causing your vehicle to brake unevenly.
 This can lead to decreased stopping power and potential safety hazards.
-Don’t ignore these signs of worn out brake pads; they can escalate into more serious brake issues if left unaddressed.
+Don’t ignore these signs of worn-out brake pads; they can escalate into more serious brake issues if left unaddressed.
 Regular inspections can prevent further damage and guarantee your vehicle remains safe on the road.

 3. Low brake fluid level